ryo-ohki-code/sideshift-payment-integration-node/README.md

 - from (e.g., BTC-bitcoin)
 - to (e.g., ETH-ethereum)
 ```
-const amount = await shiftProcessor.calculateCryptoFromFiat(amount, from, to);
+const amount = await shiftProcessor.usdToSettleAmount(amount, from, to);
 ```

 return